chiehan1/ComparativePager/README.md

-# ComparativePager
+# PbInserter
-Add Kangyur pb tag to other Kangyur
+--Add Kangyur pb tag to other Kangyur
 ```
 npm install
 ```